Radiotherapy for womb cancer

 Late changes to the pelvic bones

 Radiotherapy can cause thinning of the bone in the pelvis.
 This often does not have any symptoms, but is seen on scans.
-In some women it may cause fractures in the pelvis called insufficiency fractures.
+Sometimes it may cause fractures in the pelvis called insufficiency fractures.
 These can cause pain in the lower back or pelvis.
 If this happens, it can be treated with painkillers and physiotherapy.